stoned/vagrant-guest-netbsd/README.md

 This plugin allows you to run NetBSD under [Vagrant][vagrant].

-This Vagrant plugin had only been tested with Vagrant version 1.3.5
+It had been tested with Vagrant version 1.3.5 and 1.4.2.

 Please report any issue you will encounter.